-The 33rd edition of the Annie E. Casey Foundation's KIDS COUNT® Data Book describes how children in America are in the midst of a mental health crisis, struggling with anxiety and depression at unprecedented levels.
+The 34th edition of the Annie E. Casey Foundation's KIDS COUNT® Data Book describes how the country’s lack of affordable and accessible child care negatively affects children, families and U.S. businesses.

 This year’s publication continues to present national and state data across four domains — economic well-being, education, health and family and community — and ranks states in overall child well-being.
 The report includes pre-pandemic figures as well as more recent statistics, and shares the latest information of its kind available.

-The 2022 KIDS COUNT Data Book continues to identify racial and ethnic disparities that persist in America today.
-Some examples of these findings include:
+As in previous Data Books, the 2023 KIDS COUNT Data Book reports on racial and ethnic disparities that persist in America today.
+New findings include:

-The stark racial and ethnic disparities shaping American childhoods today — which the KIDS COUNT Data Book series captures year after year — disproportionately result in and contribute to troubling mental health issues among children of color.
+The stark racial and ethnic disparities shaping American childhoods today — which the KIDS COUNT Data Book series captures year after year — are indicative of why accessible, affordable and equitable child care is vital.